-- MMIC maintains a limited business profile, primarily due to its geographic and product concentration as a predominantly commercial property writer in Ohio and Indiana, which exposes it to aggregate losses from wind/hailstorms and winter storms. - The company's primary market niches are agriculture and churches. - MMIC distributes its products through an independent agency system.
+- MMIC maintains a limited business profile, primarily due to its geographic and product concentration as a predominantly commercial property writer in Ohio and Indiana, which exposes it to aggregate losses from wind/hailstorms and winter storms. - The company's primary market niches are agriculture and churches. - MMIC distributes its products through an independent agency system with approximately 170 agents.